Dual-Phase Continual Learning: Supervised Adaptation Meets Unsupervised Retention

+After training on $\mathcal{D}_t^{s}$, the model is deployed until $\mathcal{D}_{t+1}^{s}$ becomes available.
+During this phase, it encounters unsupervised test-time data $\mathcal{D}_t^{u}$, drawn from all previously seen tasks as shown in Figure~\ref{fig:cl_tta}.
+We leverage this data for online unsupervised adaptation to mitigate forgetting.
+Evaluation is performed on distinct test datasets $\mathcal{D}^e_t$ to ensure proper generalization assessment.

-We further note that although supervised phases may permit multiple passes through the data until convergence, it would be impractical to collect unsupervised data in production and then perform adaptation on it, we thus restrict the unsupervised phase to be in the online setting \cite{online_tta, online_tta_2, online_learning}.
-This is especially important in cases were data privacy is important e.g., assistant robot in a private smart home environment.
+We further note that although supervised phases may permit multiple passes through the data until convergence, it would be impractical to collect unsupervised data in production and then perform adaptation on it.
+We thus restrict the unsupervised phase to be in the online setting \citep{online_tta, online_tta_2, online_learning}.
+This is especially important in cases where data privacy is a constraint, e.g., an assistant robot in a private smart home environment.